 By avoiding the misconceptions outlined in this post, companies can feel more prepared and confident for the entire mobile app development process, from initial brainstorming to promoting the final product.

 There’s a popular belief in the app development world that you only need to make an app for one platform.
 But the fact is, only developing for one platform limits your market value and may sabotage the goals you set for your app.

 According to a study by IDC, Android dominated the 2015 Q2 smartphone market with a share of 82.80 percent.
 But that doesn’t mean that you should ignore the other platforms. iOS is also a contender, with a 14 percent market share, followed by Windows and BlackBerry.

 Therefore, it would be a mistake to devote yourself to one platform.
-Building versions of your app for multiple platforms not only helps your app reach more mobile users, it also saves you money.
+Building versions of your app for multiple platforms not only help your app reach more mobile users but also saves you money.
 Thus, develop your app for different platforms.

 Misconception #3: Cool Features Make An App Great